snagar/mx-random-scenery/source/random/README.txt

-Should look similar to the following tree:
+After extraction, should look similar to the following tree:

 XP
 |